MonicaZhou125/Meng.github.io/_pages/about.md

 News
 ======
-[02/2025] Moved to Cambridge, UK and joined Cavendish Laboratory for Computational Radiotherapy /Cambridge as a visiting PhD student!
+[02/2025] Moved to Cambridge, UK and joined Cavendish Laboratory for Computational Radiotherapy at Cambridge University as a visiting PhD student!
 [12/2024] Glad to be supported by Overseas Research Attachment Programme (CUHK Eng, 12 awardees per year)!
 [07/2024] 1 paper on Semi/Weakly-Supervised learning was accepted by [BIBM2024](https://ieeexplore.ieee.org/abstract/document/10822827)
 [06/2023] 1 paper on weakly supervised learning was accepted by [MICCAI 2023](https://link.springer.com/chapter/10.1007/978-3-031-43895-0_13)